fridgesrunning/AbstractOTDPlugins/AdaptiveRadialFollow/README.md

 16. press save
 17. profit

+uses

+vanilla: snaps immensely while providing minimal antichatter level smoothing when you're not trying to snap: you can make inner radius close to or equal to outer radius

+relax: hangs where you snap, but still preserves cursor path coverage: inner radius can be small while outer radius is large

 common problems

-want more snap? increase radius. you can make outer = inner
+want more snap? increase radius or accel mult power.

-cursor choppy on flow? increase radial mult power, if this doesnt work increase velocity divisor
+cursor choppy on flow? increase radial mult power or velocity divisor

 if you're stuttering, try using process lasso to make otd work on higher numbered cpu cores and force realtime priority